 Riley is a third-year Classics major from Encinitas, California who uses he/him/his pronouns.
 In addition to being the Presiding Officer, Riley is also the Scarlet and Black Business Manager and a co-chair of the Classics Student Educational Policy Committee.
 In his free time, Riley likes to play games with friends and think about his dog, Finn.
 Anyone should feel free to contact Riley at [murphyri] with questions or concerns about Campus Council.

 Myles Becker is the Student Government Association’s Technical Advisor.
-He is third year Economics and Computer Science major from Chicago, Illinois.
+He is third year Computer Science major from Chicago, Illinois.
 Myles is passionate about the implications of emerging technologies within modern society.
-He also serves as an administrator within the Technology Consultant Corps, as well as a founder of Grinnell College Virtual Reality.
+He also serves as an administrator within the Technology Consultant Corps, as well as the founder of Grinnell College Virtual Reality and the CA for Loose 2nd.
 Myles is excited to act as an advocate for the implementation of new, accessible and inclusive technologies.
-In his free time, Myles likes to hang out with friends, listen to music and sleep. [sgatech]
+In his free time, Myles likes to hang out with friends, listen to music and sleep.